matrix-org/matrix-spec-proposals/specification/intro.rst

 ~~~~~

 Each client is associated with a user account, which is identified in Matrix
-using a unique identifier, or "MXID".
+using a unique identifier, or "user ID".
 This ID is namespaced to the homeserver
 which allocated the account and has the form::

   @localpart:domain

 See the `Identifier Grammar`_ section for full details of the structure of
-an MXID.
+user IDs.

 Events
 ~~~~~~